-Step-by-Step Wrench Setup Guide
+Step-by-Step Wrench Setup Guide·

 This article covers the steps you need to make in order to install Wrench on your Wowza Streaming Engine®.
 Although this is not as simple as running an installer and pressing Next, Next, Finish on a wizard screen, it is not rocket science.
-By using Wrench module in your streaming system you are able to add authentication (which is sometimes vaguely referred to as password protection) to your live or on-demand (VOD) streams, regardless the actual streaming technology you are using.
-RTMP, HLS and MPEG-DASH are all supported.
+By using Wrench module in your streaming system you are able to add authentication (which is sometimes vaguely referred to as password protection) to your live or on-demand (VOD) streams, regardless of the actual streaming technology you are using.
+RTMP, HLS, and MPEG-DASH are all supported.
 This authentication can be both applied to players or encoders or both in the system.
-After determining the identity (username) of your encoder or player Wrench can perform further authorization along these line:
+After determining the identity (username) of your encoder or player Wrench can perform further authorization along these lines:

 - Can this user publish this or that stream?

-- For how long can the user watch / publish the stream?
+- For how long can the user watch/publish the stream?

 The administrator interface of Wrench allows you to monitor the list of people currently watching your stream and optionally kick off any user by username who deserves it.